goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ##### 2nd Stage: Target task Language Model fine-tuning

-Fine-tuning let's us teach the LLM to follow our task specific requirements and control it's behaviour in our target dataset.
+Fine-tuning let us teach the LLM to follow our task specific requirements and control it's behaviour in our target dataset.

 **Discriminative fine-tuning**

-In any deep neural network, different layers capture different parts of the dataset (This is a very popular [article](https://poloclub.github.io/cnn-explainer/)) visualizing different parts of a CNN model).
+In any deep neural network, different layers capture different parts of the dataset (This is a very popular [article](https://poloclub.github.io/cnn-explainer/) visualizing different parts of a CNN model).
 So it is reasonable to think that it won't be a good idea to use the same learning rate to fine-tune each layer.

 That is the idea behind discriminative fine-tuning.
 In this we have a different learning rate for each layer.